LootCalc

 Early league mapping might yield 50-100c per hour with minimal investment, while heavily juiced T16 maps with scarabs and atlas passives can reach 300-500c per hour or more.
 Your actual returns depend on build speed, market prices, and drop luck.

-League starters vs juiced endgame
+League start vs juiced endgame

 Scarabs, Sextants & Atlas Passives — Weighted EV for Currency Profit